 How do you help empower an early startup with user feedback?

 Since our clients were very interested in tackling many problems with their app, it became very important for us to define attainable goals.
 We had scheduled several bi-weekly meetings to get face time with our client and the current version of their application.
 Since we were working to help test a user and an administrator mode to their classroom app, the decision to have 2 separate test groups.
-We would test 5 users for each group to reach over 75% of the problems of the app cost effectively [according to Jakob Nielsen].
-To ensure all of our testing instruments [the app, lab cameras, questionnaires, tasks, software, etc.] were in order, we planned to also do additional trial tests with 2 additional users.
+We would tested 12 users in total: 5 as a student, 5 as a teacher, and 2 for equipment calibration.

 Upon creating personas of the administrator and student, my team found a college campus to be a suitable location to recruit participants from.
 We chose to recruit college freshmen for the user mode and graduate students for the administrator.
 The participants were recruited with different screener questionnaires.
 Our evaluation tasks were minimized to allow for the tasks to take an estimated 30 minutes per session.

 Due to some circumstances beyond their control, our clients were not able to secure fully working prototypes in time for the usability tests.
 I had suggested several prototyping apps that could make PDF files interactive.
 However, the clients simply didn’t have all screens mocked up as well as interactive elements that could not be replicated in app.
 I had the idea of just taking the static PDF files and create paper prototypes that my team could use to emulate iPad app interactions.
 Through several additional hours of practice and validating our accuracy with the client, my team and I had it down.
 I created “stage markers” in tape on the testing desk that stayed in frame of the web camera used to film each usability test.